massoncheg/forgejo-docs/docs/user/blocking-user.md

 ![Blocked person being shown in the blocked users list](../_images/user/block/org_unblock.png)

-## Implications of Blocking a User
+## Implications of blocking a User

 When you block a user: